MDSYN2019/MDNPPackage/README.md

-# Last Updated - 20/12/2021

-# MDNPPackage - the constructor for Coarse-grained/All-atomic Molecular Dynamics simulations
+# Martini-PyNP - the constructor for Coarse-grained/All-atomic Molecular Dynamics simulations

 This package unites the many heuristic NP constructor methods and constructs bniomolecular and physical systems with the NPs, specifically with the Martini forcefield.
 The types of NPs supported with this package are: